awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

   --new-password "NEW_PASSWORD" \
   --region "region-id"
 ```

+If you reset the password for the [`DirectoryService`](DirectoryService-v3.md) / [`DomainReadOnlyUser`](DirectoryService-v3.md#yaml-DirectoryService-DomainReadOnlyUser):

+1. Be sure to update the [`DirectoryService`](DirectoryService-v3.md) / [`PasswordSecretArn`](DirectoryService-v3.md#yaml-DirectoryService-PasswordSecretArn) secret with the new password\.

+1. Update the cluster for the new secret value:

+   1. Stop the compute fleet with the `pcluster update-compute-fleet` command\.

+   1. Run the following command from within the cluster head node\.

+      ```
+      $ sudo ./opt/parallelcluster/scripts/directory_service/update_directory_service_password.sh
+      ```

+After the password reset and cluster update, the user's cluster access should be restored\.

 For more information, see [Reset a user password](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups_reset_password.html) in the *AWS Directory Service Administration Guide*\.